unjs/unstorage/docs/content/6.drivers/aws-dynamodb.md

 - `table`: The name of the DynamoDB table.
 - `region`: The AWS region to use.
 - `credentials`: The AWS SDK credentials object.
-- `attributes`: The key/value attributes mapping to table item attributes.
+- `attributes`: The key, value and TTL attributes mapping to table item attributes.
+- `expireIn`: The number of seconds to add to the current timestamp to set the TTL attribute.
+Set to 0 to disable it.